fregogui/CineNet/README.md

 ## Interesting results

-We can see that some people collaborated on many movies with a single person, usually the realisators or productors.
+We can see that some people collaborated on many movies with a single person, usually the directors or producers.
 Thats leads us to think that these persons are in a way the favorites of their boss.

 ## Next feature